 You will receive a Course Certificate and Academic Record from Studio Cambridge.
 The school is accredited by the British Council.
 If you are taking an external examination (IELTS or the University of Cambridge) you will also receive an examination certificate.

-It is not necessary to bring your own computer, as our Learning Centre has 18 computers which you can use between or after classes.
+It is not necessary to bring your own computer, as our Learning Centre has lots of computers which you can use between or after classes.
 However, most areas of the school building also have Wi-Fi access and you will be able to use your own laptop if you wish to do so.

 You may choose to leave your course for any reason by giving us 4 weeks' notice (see our terms and conditions for details of refunds).